simjes/pictureSort/Readme.md

 Things to fix:
 - threads, for speed and no screen freeze
 - other stuff that i can think of as i go along

+Goal: Learn C#